Black Hole Paradoxes

 A black hole is expected to form naturally in the universe whenever a massive star runs out of nuclear fuel at the end of its life and collapses under its own self-gravity.
 As a result, the infalling mass is compressed to a space-time singularity of infinite curvature and density.
 This singularity is, however, hidden from view because it is covered by an event horizon, a one way membrane through which particles, light rays and signals can enter but from which nothing can escape.

 The above standard picture of black hole formation is motivated by the classic work of Oppenheimer \& Snyder [9] and Datt [10], who studied the collapse of a ``dust'' cloud (fluid with mass density but no pressure) of uniform density.
 As the space-time diagram in Figure~1 shows, the key feature of this idealized collapse model is that the event horizon forms already at the space-time point A, where local conditions in the infalling dust cloud are perfectly normal, and the density and curvature are finite.
-The singularity, where the curvature diverges, forms at the point S, which lies in the future of A; indeed, S lies in the future for all worldlines within the dust cloud when they cross the horizon, e.g., the point B. In addition, the location of the horizon at points A and B depends on the entire future history of infalling matter, including shells such as C which fall in later and whose very existence is unknown to the gas falling through A or B. This illustrates the teleological nature of the event horizon: the location of the event horizon is determined by the entire future history of space-time, a profoundly paradoxical situation.
+The singularity, where the curvature diverges, forms at the point S, which lies in the future of A; indeed, S lies in the future for all worldlines within the dust cloud when they cross the horizon, e.g., the point B. In addition, the location of the horizon at points A and B depends on the entire future history of infalling matter, including shells such as C which fall in later and whose very existence is unknown to the gas falling through A or B.

+This illustrates the teleological nature of the event horizon: the location of the event horizon is determined by the entire future history of space-time, a profoundly paradoxical situation.

-A second problem is that black holes run into a major conflict with quantum theory.
+Another problem is that black holes run into a major conflict with quantum theory.
 A black hole swallows all information carried by matter falling in through the event horizon.
 When the hole subsequently evaporates by emitting Hawking radiation [7], the mass energy that was swallowed is returned to the external universe, but in an uncorrelated mixed form that carries no information.
 Thus, a black hole takes in pure quantum states and converts them to mixed states [8].
 This violates quantum unitarity, which is a very disturbing prospect and is dubbed the black hole information paradox.

 The above paradoxes have attracted considerable attention over the years and various solutions have been proposed.
 A rather radical solution was suggested recently [11] in which the event horizon is replaced by a firewall.
 According to this proposal, an infalling observer encounters a firewall of outgoing bolts of radiation at the horizon and is destroyed.
 Thus, the event horizon is replaced by a curvature singularity --- the firewall --- associated with outgoing radiation at the horizon.
 The information carried in by the observer is absorbed at the firewall and is presumably returned via pure quantum states when the singularity radiates or the hole evaporates, thus solving the information paradox.
 Proponents of the firewall hypothesis present it as ``the most conservative resolution'' [11] of the information paradox.